tylerbutler/engineer/engineer/docs_source/index.rst

 Engineer: A Static Website Generator for Fellow Engineers
 =========================================================

+.. sidebar:: What's New in Version |release|?

+   * Custom URL and permalink schemes
+   * Comments integration using Disqus or IntenseDebate
+   * Big changes to metadata normalization and automated file renaming

+   There's more!
+See the full :ref:`changelog` for details.

 At its core, Engineer is a static website generator.
 In other words, Engineer let's you build a website from a bunch of files - articles written in Markdown, templates, and other stuff - and outputs *another* bunch of files - HTML, mostly - that you can then copy wherever you want.
 It has some very nice :ref:`features` that will make you happy,